steventrux/castize/README.md

 The Purpose of this Script is to batch convert any video file in a folder for chromecast compatibility.
 The script only convert necessary tracks, saving your time!

-Put all video files to convert in a folder!

 # Prerequisites:
 Batch-cast requires H.264 video encoder and AAC audio encoder.